GasStationTV/gstv-invenco-integration/updates/media/media.md

 }
 ```

-### What Invenco Sends if they are Unable to Push Media Updates to a Player
+### What Invenco Sends if they are Unable to Push Media Updates to a Site
 Follow [Default Configuration Error Handling](#default-configuration-error-handling).

 ```javascript